04 — SOJOURNER BROTHER · SINGAPORE · APRIL 2022 · 3-WEEK MVP

 Develop

-Prototyped four attendance-tracking concepts ranging from biometric to QR-based.
-Tested with both employer and worker participants in a single round of co-evaluation — the only way to surface conflicting mental models in real time and see which design minimised friction for both sides simultaneously.
+Explored solutions in design-studio sessions; prototyped attendance and wage-access concepts.
+Tested with both employer and worker participants in single co-evaluation rounds — the only way to surface conflicting mental models and see which design minimised friction for both sides simultaneously.

 Deliver

-Scoped from a full Work Manager to an Attendance Tracking Tool.
-The scope cut itself: usability testing showed the attendance problem was the one both parties trusted enough to start with.
-Shipped the MVP and documented the roadmap for Earned Wage Access and geo-tagging in Phase 2.
+Scoped from a full Work Manager to an Attendance Tracking Tool — the scope cut itself once testing showed attendance was the one thing both parties trusted enough to start with.
+Shipped the MVP across three interfaces; roadmapped Earned Wage Access and geo-tagging for Phase 2.

 OUTCOME

-The Attendance Tracking Tool gave migrant workers a verifiable record of their hours and gave employers a low-friction compliance tool.
+The Attendance Tracking Tool gave workers a verifiable record of their hours and gave employers a low-friction compliance tool.
 More importantly, it gave both parties a shared artefact — something neither side had to take on faith.
-The MVP was delivered in 3 weeks.
-Earned Wage Access and geo-tagging features were scoped and documented for Phase 2, with employer interest confirmed during usability testing.
+The MVP was delivered in three weeks; Earned Wage Access and geo-tagging were scoped and documented for Phase 2, with employer interest confirmed during testing.